httpdss/structkit/docs/template-variables.md

 ### Validation and Defaults

-Interactive enum selection: when a variable defines `enum` and you are in interactive mode, STRUCT will display numbered choices and accept either the number or the exact value.
+Interactive enum selection: when a variable defines `enum` and you are in interactive mode, StructKit will display numbered choices and accept either the number or the exact value.
 Press Enter to accept the default (if any).

 Example prompt: